 If you have a child between the age of 8 and 18 who is interested in joining our KIDS FIRST!
 Film Critics team, please have them enter our national search.
 Visit our application site, read the instructions and send in your application along with your child’s written and videotaped review of a film, rated G, PG or PG-13, that has been released in the last 6 months.
 For more info and to enter go to: http://2013critic.kidsfirst.org/

-Our KIDS FIRST!
-Film Critics Local Search deadline to apply for this fall is November 30.
-We are looking for kids major cities but, other cities will be considered as well.
+Our last deadline to apply for a position as one of our KIDS FIRST!
+Film Critics is December 30.
+We are looking for kids in major cities but, other cities will be considered as well.
 The difference is that they kids will most likely not be attending press screenings or other live events.
 They will review films from online screeners or DVDS.
 We will be accepting no more than 10 new reporters during this application process and your application will be reviewed on a first come, first served basis.
 There is no charge to participate in this program but there is a $55 fee for the training program and you are expected to provide your own equipment (camera, tripod, microphone, computer) as well as transportation to events.

 For more information about our KIDS FIRST!
 Film Critics program, please take a look at our deck here: